Quick overview

 Property owners

-If you own a property where no one resides, you as the owner must pay the fee.
-This scenario is common for vacation cottages and cabins.
+If you own a property where no one resides, you as the owner must pay the charge.
+This scenario is common for holiday cottages and chalets.
 For example, if you have a cottage in the Giant Mountains where you do not have permanent residence, you will pay the fee at the property location.

 Foreigners and non-residents